klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ---
-description: >- Namespaces related to "Istanbul".
+description: >- APIs related to the namespace "istanbul".
 ---

 # Namespace istanbul <a id="namespace-istanbul"></a>